mike-feldmeier/unify/README.md

 - move: a mousemove has occurred (there is no corresponding touch event)
 - drag: a move has been performed through a touch, or through a mouse with the mousedown active
 - end: a mouseup or touchend has occurred
+- tap: a mouseup or touchend has occurred without moving from the place of mousedown or touchstart

 ### current